 Graphic recording is a great facilitation tool, capturing workshop and conference proceedings visually.
 Visual thinking is holistic and efficient – ‘a picture tells a thousand words’ helping us to grasp and retain complex and interlinking concepts quickly.

-Graphic recording is especially useful for four subsets of the population:
+Graphic recording is engaging and is especially useful for:

 - visual thinkers (about 65% of the population)